2025 NCAA Division III men's basketball tournament: Tournament schedule and venues

+Fort Wayne hosted the Final Four for the fifth time, having previously hosted in 2019, 2022, 2023, and 2024.
+Fort Wayne was also scheduled to host the Final Four in 2020 and 2021, before those editions of the tournament were canceled due to COVID-19 concerns.

 Qualifying teams

-A total of sixty-four bids will be available for the tournament: 43 automatic bids—awarded to the champions of the forty-three NCAA-recognized Division III conference tournaments—and 21 at-large bids.
+A total of sixty-four bids were available for the tournament: 43 automatic bids—awarded to the champions of the forty-three NCAA-recognized Division III conference tournaments—and 21 at-large bids.

 There will be a net increase of one automatic bid this year, due to the Collegiate Conference of the South getting an automatic bid.

 Automatic bids (43)

 The following 43 teams were automatic qualifiers for the 2025 NCAA field by virtue of winning their conference's automatic bid (except for the UAA, whose regular-season champion received the automatic bid).